3 reasons techs should finish time entries ASAP

 Statistically, most of what your employees hear from clients will be forgotten in less than 60 seconds, which could be bad news if it involves a critical piece of information.

 We’re all familiar with information overload, brain drain, and things going ‘in one ear and out the other.’
 It’s all part of the human condition.
-Research suggests we can’t vividly remember more than 4 pieces of information at a time.1
+Research suggests we can’t vividly remember more than four pieces of information at a time.1

 - The men’s and women’s bathrooms are flooding